ccollicutt/cks-bookmarks/README.md

-# Certifice Kubernets Security Specialist (CKS) Bookmarks
+# Certified Kubernetes Security Specialist (CKS) Bookmarks

 [This is a list](cks-bookmarks.html) of bookmarks to import into Chrome that you could use as a starting point for your own list of bookmarks to be used during the actual test.
 While taking the CKS test you may access specific documentation websites.
 See the [official CKS docs](https://docs.linuxfoundation.org/tc-docs/certification/faq-cka-ckad-cks#cks) for information on what sites are allowed.